 As per the Monitoring Plan for this project, nutrients are measured several times a year to characterize seasonal conditions when they may have water quality impacts.
-The conditions monitored during the course of this quarterly report include the first storm sampling event of water year 2012 on January 20, 2012.
-Data from the previous winter storm samplings on December 8, 2010 and January 26, 2011 are included on the nutrient graphs for reference and trend comparison.
+The conditions monitored during the course of this quarterly report include the last storm sampling event of water year 2012 on March 13, 2012 and the annual late spring sampling on May 30, 2012.
+Data from the previous winter storm sampling on January 20, 2012 are included on the nutrient graphs for reference and trend comparison.

-While nutrient levels generally have the greatest impact to water quality both directly (through toxicity) and indirectly (through depressed dissolved oxygen levels due to the biological oxygen demand of decaying plants and algae) during the low flow summer months, the highest concentrations are observed during storm runoff.
-Since this has been a relatively dry winter so far and winter baseflow conditions have been low, high concentration nutrient runoff can have a significant water quality impact.
+While nutrient levels generally have the greatest impact to water quality both directly (through toxicity) and indirectly (through decreased dissolved oxygen levels due to the biological oxygen demand of decaying plants and algae) during the low flow summer months, the highest concentrations are observed during storm runoff.
+Since this was a relatively dry winter/spring and baseflow conditions have been low, high concentration nutrient runoff can have a significant water quality impact.

 Again, as mentioned in previous reports, based on the large amount of algae and aquatic macrophytes observed throughout the Americano Creek system, particularly during the summer and fall months, it would be a good future monitoring priority to collect continuous dissolved oxygen data to see if the aquatic vegetation is causing the assumed diurnal and seasonal dissolved oxygen concentration fluctuations and associated impacts.
+Access to deploy a multi-parameter probe in summer 2012 is currently being requested.